rivertechlabs/suspendedsedimentsensor/README.md

 - :sleeping: Low-power [Arduino MRK WAN 1310](https://store-usa.arduino.cc/products/arduino-mkr-wan-1310) microcontroller
 - :stuck_out_tongue_winking_eye: Entirely 3D printed design, so no need to beg a technician for help
 - :racehorse: Longer battery life
-- :dash: Temperature and pressure sensor
+- :dash: Turbidity, temperature and pressure sensor
 - :recycle: Programed with Arduino IDE
 - :dancers: Custom printed circuit board (PCB) as an Arduino shield for an easier and cleaner assembly with a more durable design